 Car insurance can be expensive.
 Every year when its coming up for renewal, I use Money Supermarket to check whether we are on the cheapest deal.
 Don’t be fooled in to just switching to the cheapest deal.
 Although this can mean that you save money, you may find that you could save more by going directly to your insurer.
 Instead of cancelling, tell them what you’ve found elsewhere and, in my experience, they are often willing to reduce the renewal quote to match their competitor and keep your custom.

 If you do move insurer, remember to go through a cashback site as they generally offer really generous cash back.

 If you’re thinking about upgrading your car or getting a new one, definitely make sure that you shop around.
 Go and test drive the cars in the showrooms to get a feel for what you want, then find it cheaper elsewhere!
 Whether you’re buying or leasing, be sure to do comparisons online first to find the best deals.
-You can click here to find out more about leasing as an option.
+You can click here to find out more about leasing as an option, or this site is another option.
 Either way, as long as you are prepared to invest some time in looking at alternatives, you will always be sure to get the best price.

 Look Out For Deals On Fuel

 Petrol or diesel is the biggest ongoing expense of car ownership.
 So it’s important to make sure that you can get the best price on that too.
 There are lots of different ways to find the cheapest prices, including looking online.
 But also make sure that you find good deals, such as pence or litre savings, bonus points, or money off coupons that can help you to reduce the cost of your fuel every time you fill up.

 Finally as an extra bonus to stop you spending extra money on your car….

 Make Sure Everything is According to Regulations

 Are you up to date with all the rules and standards required by the DVLA?
 While some rules are pretty straightforward and we tend to follow them naturally, some are extremely detailed and difficult to keep track on.